T: (713) 961-9045

 Boards of directors.

-Mr. Carruth also has served in an individual capacity as a director on the board of a distressed restaurant chain in order to assist the company in its restructuring.
+Mr. Carruth also has serves in an individual capacity as a director on the boards of distressed businesses in order to advise on restructuring options and strategic planning.